 How to Book Your Mount Nyiragongo Trek

-You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or the best option – you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you.
+You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you.

 Getting to Mount Nyiragongo

 Most people who climb Mount Nyiragongo fly into Kigali International Airport in Rwanda which is around a 4 hour drive from the Virungas National Park.

-You can also fly into Goma in the DRC with Ethiopian Airlines, but I’ve heard that the airport isn’t great and isn’t up to international standards.
+You can also fly into Goma in the DRC with Ethiopian Airlines, but I’ve heard that the airport isn’t great.

 I would suggest that you spend the night before your climb in either Gisenyi on the Rwandan side of the border, or in Goma/Virunga National Park on the DRC side of the border.